Momeik: Minerals

-Momeik is famous for its precious and semi-precious stones in its own right.
+Momeik is famous for its precious and semi-precious stones.
 Elbaite, a variant of Rubellite (Tourmaline or Anyant meaning 'inferior' in Burmese) including the "mushroom" tourmaline, and Petalite or Salinwa are mined in this region.

-Diamond found in Momeik region is believed to be derived from primary sources in north-western Australia but distinguishable from similar stones from eastern Australia.
-Gold mining in the area is being operated by Asia World and Shweli Yadana companies.
+Diamond found in Momeik region is believed to derive from primary sources in northwestern Australia but is distinguishable from similar stones from eastern Australia.
+Gold mining in the area is being operated by Asia World and Shweli Yadana.

 Agriculture

 Mogok ruby mines rely on the staple Momeik rice.
 Hsinshweli strain high-yield rice as well as sugar cane, rubber, physic nut, jengkol bean and avocado are cultivated in the region.